-Didactic activities include attending and presenting at weekly YSD formal trainings, primarily attended virtually.
-Trainings take various forms, including lecture and demonstration, formal continuing education workshops, and presentations from practitioners and agencies that work in collaboration with the YSD.
+Didactic activities include attending and presenting at weekly YSD formal trainings, primarily offered virtually.
+Trainings take various forms, including lecture and demonstration, formal continuing education workshops, and presentations from practitioners and agencies that work in collaboration with YSD.
 The goals of these trainings are to maintain awareness of recent empirical literature, to inform clinical practice with evidence based findings, and to develop skills in making professional case presentations.
 The didactic training schedule is intended to compliment clinical supervision and assist with professional development.
 A tentative schedule is distributed at the beginning of the training year and updated periodically.
-Some topics include laws and ethics, professional development, intervention strategies, diagnostic issues, psychological testing, child maltreatment, domestic violence, diversity considerations, and supervision.
-Many of the trainings offer continuing education units because YSD is an approved CEU sponsor of the American Psychological Association (APA), the State of Florida Department of Health's Board of Clinical Social Work, Marriage and Family Therapy, and Mental Health Counseling, and the Florida Department of Health's Board of Nursing.
+Some topics include laws and ethics, professional development, intervention strategies, diagnostic issues, trauma-informed care, child maltreatment, domestic violence, diversity considerations, and supervision.
+Many of the trainings offer continuing education units because YSD is an approved CEU sponsor of the American Psychological Association (APA) and the State of Florida Department of Health's Board of Clinical Social Work, Marriage and Family Therapy, and Mental Health Counseling.
 Opportunities to attend and present at local workshops and conferences are also available.